 Worcester Writers’ Circle (WWC or The Circle) is an enthusiastic group who enjoy writing for pleasure and publication.
 Some of us are beginners, and waiting for our big break, others are experienced professionals who have had their work published.

-WWC was established in 1941 and is one of the longest continuously active groups in the country.
+WWC was established in 1941 and is the longest continuously active writers’ group in the country.

 Novelist Caroline Graham is our Patron and lifetime member.